 No immunizations are scheduled for this visit but Flu vaccine may be given if in season.
-See our Medication Dosing Guide for recommended dosing of acetaminophen and ibuprofen.
+Nine year olds will have vision checked.
+10 year olds will have hearing checked and be screened for high cholesterol.
+See our Medication Dosing Guide for recommended dosing of acetaminophen/ibuprofen.